generate/generate-contributing/templates/contributing.md

 ## Issues

+Please only create issues for bug reports or feature requests.
+Issues discussing any other topics may be closed by the project's maintainers without further explanation.

+Do not create issues about bumping dependencies unless a bug has been identified and you can demonstrate that it effects this library.

 ### Before creating an issue

 Please try to determine if the issue is caused by an underlying library, and if so, create the issue there.
 Sometimes this is difficult to know.
 We only ask that you attempt to give a reasonable attempt to find out.
 Oftentimes the readme will have advice about where to go to create issues.